velevedi/baqla/README.md

 ## Latest Release

-The most recent release is 0.0.4
+The most recent release is 0.0.4 (requires Java 12+)

-Requires Java version 12 or higher.

 To add dependency on Baqla use the following
 ```xml